webqit/oohtml-cli/README.md

 **`oohtml bundle`**

-The above command bundles files from the current working directory ibto a `bundle.html` file.
+The above command bundles files from the current working directory into a `bundle.html` file.
 Much of this can be customized using *flags* and other options.

 ### Flags